 Information for business customers

 Many businesses will have reduced their commercial activities or temporarily closed in the face of measures to combat the Covid-19 in recent months.
-As the economy begins to transition out of these temporary measures, support is available to business customers who may be struggling to pay their water and wastewater bill.
+Support is available to business customers who may be struggling to pay their water and wastewater bill.

 In the first instance, you should contact your retailer.
 All retailers are required to offer eligible customers a ‘Covid-19 Repayment Scheme’ to enable customers to pay what they are able to afford over an agreed timescale.